 Specs

-● Waterproof: yes
+● Waterproof: Yes, Gore-Tex

-● Upper Material: Synthetic and mesh
+● Upper Material: Synthetic textile with plastic reinforcements

 PROS